 Vitamin D blood levels should be between 50–80 ng/mL (or 125–200 nM/L) year-round for both children and adults.
-These levels are especially critical if you are pregnant or breastfeeding.
+These levels are especially important if you are pregnant or breastfeeding.

 How much vitamin D you need to achieve these levels varies among individuals and involves many factors, so it’s important to get tested.

-Dr. Cannell from the Vitamin D Council recommends adults to take 5,000 IU per day for 2–3 months, then obtain a 25-hydroxyvitamin D test.
-Children are recommended to take 1,000 IU for every 25 lbs of body weight.
-Adjust the dosage so that blood levels are between 50–80 ng/mL (or 125–200 nM/L) year-round.
+The Vitamin D Council recommends adults to take 5,000 IU per day for 2–3 months, then obtain a 25-hydroxyvitamin D test.
+They also recommend 1,000 IU for every 25 lbs of body weight in children.
+It is advised to adjust the amount so that blood levels are between 50–80 ng/mL (or 125–200 nM/L) year-round.

-The vitamin D receptor is found in 900 genes in the human body, an appreciable part of the human genome.
+The vitamin D receptor is found in 900 genes in the human body, a significant part of the human genome.
 The brain is filled with vitamin D receptors and proteins that are turned on by vitamin D.